ZenitH-AT/learningspace/README.md

 The live chat system (port 8088) is external, so you need to add **allow_url_include = 1** to your php.ini file on your Apache server.
 In order for it to work correctly, you may need to change your Apache server's port to 8080 in httpd.conf.

 You will require a running Redis server to use the live chat subsystem.
+Use "FLUSHALL" and "MONITOR" in redis-cli and clear your browser cache before testing the live chat system (this isn't required in a realistic scenario where the Redis server is running on a machine different to the client).

 If you aren't using port 8080, you will need to remove it from the activation email link in functions.php and change all port 8080 instances in the live chat subsystem.